Tyro-Inc/Tyro-Engine/Doc.md

   - size - Size of the text
   - text - Text of the text
 - Methods
-  - move_x - Move the x position of the object
+  - moveX - Move the x position of the object
-  - move_y - Move the y position of the object
+  - moveY - Move the y position of the object
-  - change_Color- Change color of the object
+  - changeColor- Change color of the object
-  - change_Text - Change text of the text
+  - changeText - Change text of the text
   - goto - Go to `x, y` position

 ## In-Built